Prepare for a Career in Human Resources

 - Effective spoken and written communication

-- Comfort with diverse people who have various educational levels, cultural heritages, religious practices, ages, work experience, and opinions
+- Comfort with diverse people with various educational levels, cultural heritage, religious practices, ages, work experience, and opinions

 - Understanding of statistics and finance